nnirror/wax/README.md

 All devices communicate to each other with audio signals, similar to a modular synthesizer.

+Here is a [walkthrough video](https://www.youtube.com/watch?v=pTv-jCThRCA) as a supplement to this documentation.

 # Getting started

 Wax runs entirely in the browser.
 When you load the web page, the virtual workspace is empty except for two `speaker` devices at the bottom.